ibm-cloud-docs/vmwaresolutions/vsphere/vs_addingservers.md

 * You can add up to 59 ESXi servers to a VMware vSphere instance.

 For VMware vSphere instances with vSAN:
-* If you are adding ESXi servers to instances provisioned after 23 August 2023, the servers are provisioned with mirrored M.2 drives.
+* If you are adding ESXi servers to instances provisioned after 24 August 2023, the servers are provisioned with mirrored M.2 boot drives.
-* If you are adding ESXi servers to instances provisioned before 23 August 2023, the servers are provisioned with mirrored M.2 drives only if you select a new bare metal server configuration.
+* If you are adding ESXi servers to instances provisioned before 24 August 2023, the servers are provisioned with mirrored M.2 boot drives only if you select a new bare metal server configuration.

 ## Procedure to add ESXi servers to VMware vSphere instances
 {: #vs_addingservers-procedure}